EnricoPicci/go-class-dep-mgmt-mod-d/README.md

 Module used as part of an example to show how dependency management works - Module D

-This module exposes an API, a
+This module exposes an API in package pkgmodd